Quasiparticle dynamics and diffusive scale hydrodynamics in an inhomogeneous gas of hard rods: QP dynamics

+In the hard-rod gas, a QP is a rod tagged with a specific initial position $X_q$ and velocity $v_q$.
+As the physical rods collide and exchange their velocities, the tag also jumps from one rod to another.
+Consequently, a QP consumes an instantaneous displacement equal to the length of the rod at each collision.
+Hence, the ballistic motion of a QP is interrupted by stochastic jumps at random collisions with other rods.
+In this section, we provide exact analytical expression of the mean, variance, covariance and other two-point correlations of individual tagged QPs moving inside a gas of hard-rods distributed starting from an arbitrary inhomogeneous initial state of type ${\rm IC}_{\rm fhp}$.

-In this section, we study the motion of a quasiparticle rod starting at the location $\mt X_q(0)=\mtX_q$ with velocity $v_q$.
-For a given sample of the initial configuration of the position and the velocities of the rods, the location $\mtX_q(\mtt)\equiv \mtX_{\mtt}(\mtX_q(0),v_q)$ of the quasiparticle rod at time $t$ can be written as
+We start by considering the motion of a QP rod starting at the location $\mt X_q(0)=\mtX_q$ with velocity $v_q$.
+For a given sample of the initial configuration of the position and the velocities of other rods, the location $\mtX_q(\mtt)\equiv \mtX_{\mtt}(\mtX_q(0),v_q)$ of the QP at time $t$ can be written as

-The above way of defining the dynamics of the quasiparticle is natural for ${\rm IC}_{\rm fhr}$ as the coordinates in the initial states are chosen directly in hard-rod coordinates only.
+The above way of defining the dynamics of the QP is natural for ${\rm IC}_{\rm fhr}$ as the coordinates in the initial states are chosen directly in hard-rod coordinates only.
 For the ${\rm IC}_{\rm fhp}$ initial state, the coordinates are first chosen from the point particle picture and then transformed to the hard rod coordinates.
-In this case, one would like to start with a definition of the location $\mtX_q(t)$ of the $q^{\rm th}$ quasiparticle at time $t$ in terms of the coordinates of the point particles.
+In this case, one would like to start with a definition of $\mtX_q(t)$ in terms of the coordinates of the point particles.
 Formally, it can be written as